Making It Rain: The Most 3-Pointers Made in an NBA Game

 Thompson hit another four 3-pointers in the second half to break the record of 13 in a game held by Curry.
 With the huge second-half lead, Thompson played just 27 minutes, meaning he hit a 3 every two minutes he was on the court.
 There’s a reason he’s considered one of the best shooters of all time.

-Marshall did shoot an impressive 41.6% from deep in 2004-05 – the best of his career.
-But he was never a primary option and averaged just 11.5 points and 2.3 3-point makes per game.
-But he got hotter than hot against the Philadelphia 76ers in 2005, going 12 of 19 from behind the arc.
+Marshall might seem like the one that doesn’t fit, though he did shoot an impressive 41.6% from deep in 2004-05 – the best of his career.
+He got hotter than hot against the Philadelphia 76ers in 2005, going 12 of 19 from behind the arc.
 He made only one 2-point shot that night.

 If the 3 is going in at that rate, why settle for a 2?